Protective screens for bus drivers were previously trialled on Public buses to protect Bus Captains from harm.

 Assaults on bus captains are uncommon in Singapore but not unheard of.
 In December 2016, three bus captains – one driving service 93 and two others driving service 129 – were physically assaulted in separate incidents by a Chinese male commuter who had boarded their buses along Bartley Road.

-The protective screens are made of transparent material and offer close to full isolation of the driver’s cab from the passenger compartment.
+The protective screens are made of transparent impact-resistant plastic and offer close to full isolation of the driver’s cab from the passenger compartment.
 Owing to the placement of the fare collection box within the driver’s compartment, a small window is cut out of the protective screen for commuters to reach into the farebox when paying cash fares.
 The door, which allows Bus Captains in and out of the driver’s cab, can be opened from the passenger side only with a key.

 Places that have adopted protective screens for bus drivers include London in the United Kingdom and Victoria in Australia.
 Many bus manufacturers offer partial or full protective screens for their driver cabs.